 When you submit your PhD dissertation to the Board of Graduate Studies they will make certain checks and log your submission.
 They will then forward the dissertation to the Engineering Graduate Studies Office, usually the day after you submit.
 If we have appointed examiners for you, we will send out your dissertations within two days of receipt.
 If examiners have not been appointed, we will ask your supervisor for nominations.

 We will write to you when your dissertations have been forwarded to your examiners.
 You should expect to wait at least 8 weeks for your oral examination.
 After your oral examination, you may be asked to make some corrections to your dissertation.
 If your examiners do not provide you with a list of corrections, please contact us and we will arrange for a list to be sent to you.
 When the corrections are complete, you should show them to your internal examiner (and/or your external examiner in some cases).

 Your examiners' reports will be considered at a meeting of the Engineering Degree Committee.
 The Degree Committee will send their recommendation to the Board of Graduate Studies for consideration.
-After the Board of Graduate Studies meeting, you will receive a letter informing you of the outcome.
+After the Board of Graduate Studies meeting, you will receive an email from the Student Registry informing you of the outcome.
 You will also receive copies of your examiners' reports and instructions on applying for graduation.
-The Board will send this letter to the correspondence address on your CamSIS self-service page.